 This area where we removed a 15×30 above-ground pool will look better than the rest of the backyard when the grass begins to grow.

 We charge $250.00 to 350.00 to disassemble and remove most round above ground swimming pools, and $350.00 to 500.00 for most ovals.
 There are a couple of elements that can add to the cost of the job.

 - Removal of the liner and plastic /resin pool components

 Demo and Dumping Wood Decking

-While most scrap yards will take tin for free, or even give you 20-40 bucks (zero lately), nobody wants a pile of old wood decking.
-Depending on the type of deck, demo can cost $100.00 to $250.00 and depending on amount of wood weight, dump fees range from $250.00 to $450.00.
+While most scrap yards will take tin-metal for free, or even give you 20-40 bucks (zero lately), nobody wants a pile of old wood decking.
+Depending on the type of deck, the demo and dump fees range from $400.00 to $1500.00.

 Pool Base Haul Away